-Amazon Business Strategy: Insights of its operation and investment plan to become the top Fortune 500 company
+Amazon Business Strategy: A plan to become the top Fortune 500 company

 Back in 1994, Jeff Bezos was stunned after discovering the 2300% growth rate of the Internet, which eventually led him to think about starting an online business.